kfickle/Illustro/README.md

 # Wordpress Theme: Illustro
 <h2> Project Overview </h2>
-<p>Illustro is a responsive, minimalistic wp theme based on Bootstrap-3.3.7.
+<p>Illustro is a responsive, minimalistic WordPress theme based on Bootstrap-3.3.7.
 Features include page and post templates, advanced custom fields and options, hero images, a jumbotron area, sidebars and widget areas, and more. </p>

 <p><strong>BEFORE YOU CONTINUE:</strong> This theme was created as a student project and will not be receiving routine updates.
 I'd love it if you used my code to learn more about WordPress theming, but I would not recommend this theme for use on published websites.
 Some advice?
 Content Management Systems are database-driven, so safeguard your data by choosing a WordPress theme that receives frequent security updates.
 There are some excellent free options over on the official <a href="https://wordpress.org/themes/">WordPress Theme Directory</a>.</p>